jackcmeyer/open-fantasy-football/README.md

 # Open Fantasy Football

-> Fantasy footbal for nerds, developed by nerds
+> Fantasy football for nerds, developed by nerds

+## Getting Started

+This repository is structured as [monorepo](https://en.wikipedia.org/wiki/Monorepo) where each sub-folder is an independently deployable project.

+To get started, each each projects README for instructions on how to launch the application locally.